Skip to main content

 SPECIAL VETERAN AND ACTIVE MILITARY PERSONNEL WATERFOWL HUNTING SEASON

-Veterans (as defined in section 101 of title 38, United States Code) and members of the Armed Forces on active duty, who possess a resident hunting license, including members of the National Guard and Reserves on active duty (other than for training), may hunt ducks, coots, mergansers and geese statewide on September 16 and 17.
+Veterans (as defined in section 101 of title 38, United States Code) and members of the Armed Forces on active duty, who possess a resident hunting license, including members of the National Guard and Reserves on active duty (other than for training), may hunt ducks, coots, mergansers and geese statewide on September 14 and 15.
 Upon request, hunters must provide proof of veteran or active duty status.
 All hunters 16 years of age and older must also possess a federal waterfowl stamp.
 Shooting hours shall be one-half hour before sunrise to sunset.
-The daily bag limit, including species restrictions and all other regulations (including HIP certification) that apply to the regular duck and goose hunting seasons shall apply to this special season with the exception that bonus blue-winged teal are not available.
+The daily duck bag limit, including species restrictions and all other regulations that apply to the regular duck hunting seasons shall apply to this special season with the exception that bonus blue-winged teal are not available.
+The daily goose bag limit, including species restrictions and all other regulations that apply to the regular goose hunting seasons shall apply to this special season, with the exception that hunters shall adhere to early September Canada goose regulations when hunting in an open early September Canada goose zone.

 NONRESIDENT WATERFOWL HUNTING ZONES

-Boundaries of nonresident waterfowl zones are shown on the map.
-(Note: Hunters purchasing the statewide license are not restricted to zones.)
+Note: Hunters purchasing the statewide license are not restricted to zones.

 Zone 1 – U.S. Highway 281 from South Dakota to Jamestown; U.S. Highway 52 from Jamestown to Carrington; ND Highway 200 from Carrington to Hurdsfield; and ND Highway 3 from Hurdsfield to South Dakota.